Mead Observatory: Outreach

 As part of the Coca-Cola Space Science Center, the WestRock Observatory offers education outreach in the form of astronomy-based activities and teaching tools.
 The WRO's Real-time Interactive Solar Observatory (RISO) allows teachers across the world to log into the observatory's website and use the WRO's solar telescope video/images as a teaching tool in their classroom.
 A similar program called Real-time Interactive Observatory (RIO) offers the same opportunity but for night-time observations.

 The Coca-Cola Space Science Center itself is a constant host to surrounding schools.
 Students in and around the Phenix City, Alabama and Columbus, Georgia area come to the CCSSC as part of field trips or independent visits.
 This includes access to the Omnisphere Planetarium, Challenger Learning Center, and many other educational facilities.

 Solar Research

-Much of the research done in the WestRock Observatory has focused on solar imaging.
-Using the narrowband filters Hydrogen-alpha and Calcium-K, the students are able to create multi-band images and videos of the Sun.
-Students doing solar observations typically work closely with the RISO program.
-The WRO also involves students in webcasts of transits and eclipses with these telescopes, which have been featured in NASA's Astronomy Picture of the Day.
+The majority of research conducted at the WestRock Observatory is centered around solar imaging.
+By utilizing narrowband filters such as Hydrogen-alpha and Calcium-K, students are able to produce multi-band images and videos of the Sun.
+Those engaged in solar observations often collaborate closely with the RISO program.
+Additionally, students at the WRO are actively involved in webcasts showcasing transits and eclipses using these specialized telescopes, with some of their work being recognized and featured on NASA's Astronomy Picture of the Day.